StarkDevelopers/FrontendAssignmentVueJS/README.md

 ## **Dependencies**

 **Font Awesome**

-Font Awesome is a popular icon library that provides a vast collection of scalable vector icons.
+- Font Awesome is a popular icon library that provides a vast collection of scalable vector icons.
 In a Vue.js project, Font Awesome is often used to easily incorporate stylish and customizable icons into the user interface, enhancing visual appeal and usability without the need for additional image assets.

 **Crypto.js**

-Crypto.js is a library that provides cryptographic functions in JavaScript.
+- Crypto.js is a library that provides cryptographic functions in JavaScript.
 In this project, it is being used to generate the hash of email id to get profile picture from Gravatar

 **pinia**

-Pinia is a state management library for Vue.js applications, offering a simple and efficient alternative to Vuex.
+- Pinia is a state management library for Vue.js applications, offering a simple and efficient alternative to Vuex.
 In this Vue.js project, Pinia is utilized to manage User Profile in the application state.

 **vuetify**

-Vuetify is a popular Vue.js component library that offers a rich set of UI components following Google's Material Design guidelines.
-In this project, it using following components by importing them individually to reduce bundle size:
+- Vuetify is a popular Vue.js component library that offers a rich set of UI components following Google's Material Design guidelines.
+In this project, it using following components by importing them individually to reduce bundle size: VCard, VBtn, VContainer, VRow, VCol, VImg, VTextField, VProgressLinear, VProgressCircular

-- VCard
-- VBtn
-- VContainer
-- VRow
-- VCol
-- VImg
-- VTextField
-- VProgressLinear
-- VProgressCircular

 **zxcvbn**

-zxcvbn is a JavaScript library for estimating password strength.
+- zxcvbn is a JavaScript library for estimating password strength.
 In this Vue.js project, zxcvbn is used to provide real-time feedback to users when creating passwords, helping them choose stronger and more secure passwords by evaluating factors such as complexity and entropy, thus enhancing overall application security.

 ## **Style Guide**